 Benefits of a Smartwatch for Cyclists

 However you choose to use a watch for cycling, the information that they collect, hold and provide you with needs to be trustworthy and for some, instantly accessible for digestion and comparison.
-It needs to be synchronised with third-party applications back at base and easily shared to them.
+The best watches can be synchronised with third-party applications back at base.

 We’ll dig a bit deeper into the features of a watch for cycling but we should ensure that it can be called upon to perform over and over.

 For many, Garmin is a name synonymous with the provision of what is needed from a device used for outdoor activities.
 They are considered a global icon and leader in automotive, aviation and marine navigation.

 Over 20 years old now, they have invested in technologies and acquired companies which support the functionality of their devices in order to streamline and improve performance.

 They have sponsored professional road-racing cycling teams.
 They offer a global network of support and guidance.
 They now support synchronisation with some of the other key fitness and lifestyle applications used by cyclists.
 Garmin also has a great proprietary storage and store called Garmin Connect for new kit day.

 Garmin also produces handlebar-mounted units for cycling.
 If you use your bicycle for more strenuous exercise regularly and tend to enjoy riding longer distances over new roads or terrain, then there is a case for investing in one of these.